kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

 # Part 4: Delay Outliers Case Study
-Your new position as data science intern for the Committee of Disgruntler Airline Passengers has been quite rewarding.
+Your new position as data science intern for the Committee of Disgruntled Airline Passengers has been quite rewarding.
 The Director of the committee has focused their attention on how flight delays create a major headache for passengers and has asked you to do some investigation on how often flights are "_ridiculously_ delayed".

 1. There is a rule of thumb for outliers that is often used: Anything 1.5 interquartile ranges (IQR) above or below Q1/Q3 is an outlier. (i.e. `\(outlier < Q_1 - 1.5IQR\)`  or `\(outlier > Q_3 + 1.5IQR\)`) Can you use this rule to only select the flights that are outliers based on the dep_delay variable?
 How many flights are considered to be outliers according to this rule?
     * remember that mutate adds a new column to all rows while summarize collapses the data into one row.